School Communications

 Communicating this shared purpose early and often will help keep productive dialogue flowing.
 These other Crucial Conversations strategies help all participants in a discussion feel valued, respected and ultimately heard.

-• Seek to understand, rather than convince or control.
+• Seek to understand rather than convince or control.
 When someone’s comment triggers a response in you, choose to be curious.
 “Could you say a little more about that?” is an easy first step.
 You don’t have to agree — at all — with what the other person has said.
 The goal is to model respect and a commitment to seek common ground with others.

-• Give every person the benefit of doubt.
+• Give every person the benefit of the doubt.
 Even if you’ve seen or heard bad behavior up close, ask yourself, “Why would an otherwise reasonable person act unreasonably here?”

 • Bring your humility along.
 As you seek to engage diverse (and perhaps uncomfortable) points of view, remember that your goal is to keep productive dialogue going.
 A hefty dose of humility makes it easier to keep participants engaged and slow the group’s defensive responses.